TheColorPlum/IBOB/docs/frontend.md

   - profile.html
 - requires.js
 - server.js
-- start.sh
 ```

 The front end is written in HTML/CSS with the Bootstrap v4.0.0 styling framework, and JavaScript/jQuery v3.1.1 for handling dynamic content.
 The HTML pages ("views") are in the `views/` directory.
-The CSS/JS ("static files") are in the `public/` directory. `server.js` is the web server that servers the pages, and `start.sh` is a shortcut script that runs the server.
+The CSS/JS ("static files") are in the `public/` directory. `server.js` is the web server that servers the pages.

 `requires.js` is a file where we specify libraries we need to import into the *browser* using Browserify.
 Namely, this includes the *Blockstack library* and one of our own small libraries containing some helper functions (`lib/requests.js`).
 See the [Blockstack.js documentation](http://blockstack.github.io/blockstack.js/) for a reference on Blockstack.